o-kollar/mem0/README.md

-# mem0
+`mem0` is a self-contained HTML file that functions as a note-taking application.
+It operates entirely within the browser, using local storage and client-side AI models to provide its features.
+No data is sent to any server.

-mem0 is a single-page HTML application for note-taking that runs entirely in the browser.
-It uses a client-side AI model to enable semantic search and visualizes the relationships between notes in an interactive 3D graph.
-All data is stored locally in the browser's IndexedDB.### Live Demo
+#### Live Demo

-**You can try the application here: [https://o-kollar.github.io/mem0/](https://o-kollar.github.io/mem0/)**
+You can use the application directly at: **https://o-kollar.github.io/mem0/**

-*Note: On first launch, the application will download the required AI model (approx. 25MB).
-This model is then cached by the browser for future use.*
+#### Core Functionality

-### Core Features:
+*   **Local Storage:** All notes are stored in an SQLite database that runs in the browser via WebAssembly.
+The database file is persisted locally on your machine using IndexedDB.

-*   **Local-First Storage:** All notes are stored in an SQLite database within the browser using `sql.js`, which is persisted via IndexedDB.
-The application can be used entirely offline after the initial model download.
+*   **Rich Text Editor:** The editor supports basic text formatting (bold, italic, links), headings, and lists.
+These can be applied via a floating toolbar that appears on text selection or through slash (`/`) commands.
-*   **Rich-Text Editing:** A `contenteditable` div serves as the note editor, with a floating toolbar for basic formatting (bold, italics, headers, lists).
+*   **Semantic Search:** The application generates vector embeddings from the text of your notes.
+This allows you to search for notes based on the contextual meaning of your query, rather than just matching keywords.
-*   **Semantic Search:** An embedded machine learning model generates vector embeddings from note content.
-This allows for searching based on meaning and context, not just keywords.
+*   **3D Visualization:** The vector embeddings of all notes are used to generate a 3D graph using the t-SNE algorithm.
+In this graph, notes with similar semantic content are positioned closer to each other, providing a visual way to explore relationships in your knowledge base.
-*   **3D Note Visualization:** The application uses the t-SNE algorithm to reduce the high-dimensional embeddings into 3D coordinates.
-These are displayed as an interactive point cloud, clustering semantically similar notes together.
+*   **Data Portability:** The entire SQLite database can be exported as a standard `.sqlite` file at any time.
+You can also import a compatible `.sqlite` file, which will overwrite the current database.

-*   **Data Portability:** The entire note database can be exported as a single `.sqlite` file and imported back into the application.
+#### Technical Stack

-### Technical Implementation
+*   **Database:** `sql.js` (SQLite compiled to WebAssembly) for all database operations.

-The application is self-contained in a single HTML file and relies on several key JavaScript libraries to function:
+*   **AI Models:** `@xenova/transformers` for running sentence-transformer models (e.g., `Xenova/all-MiniLM-L6-v2`) client-side to generate text embeddings.

-1.  **Database:** `sql.js` provides an in-browser SQLite engine.
-This handles all creation, reading, updating, and deletion of notes.
-The database state is saved to IndexedDB to persist data between sessions.
+*   **3D Rendering:** `three.js` is used to render and manage the interactive 3D note graph.
-2.  **Machine Learning Model:** The `Xenova/all-MiniLM-L6-v2` model is loaded via the `Transformers.js` library.
-It runs entirely on the client-side to convert the text of each note into a numerical vector (embedding).
-This process occurs when a note is saved and is used for both search and visualization.
+*   **Dimensionality Reduction:** `tsne.js` is used to translate the high-dimensional vectors from the AI model into 3D coordinates for visualization.
-3.  **Search Mechanism:** When a user types a search query, the model generates an embedding for the query text.
-A cosine similarity calculation is then performed between the query embedding and the stored embeddings of all notes to rank them by relevance.
+*   **Persistence:** The browser's IndexedDB API is used as the storage mechanism for the SQLite database file between sessions.

-4.  **3D Visualization:**
+#### Local Usage

-    *   **Dimensionality Reduction:** The `tsne.js` library takes the high-dimensional text embeddings and calculates a 3D representation for each note.
+Alternatively, you can run the application locally:
-    *   **Rendering:** `three.js` is used to render the resulting 3D coordinates as an interactive point cloud, where users can pan, zoom, and click on nodes to navigate to the corresponding note.
+1. Download the `index.html` file.

-### How to Use
+2. Open it in a modern web browser (Chrome, Firefox, Edge, etc.).

-Either visit the live demo link above or download the HTML file and open it locally in a modern web browser (like Chrome, Firefox, or Edge).
-The interface will guide you through creating your first note.
+On the first launch (either from the link or a local file), the application will download the necessary JavaScript libraries and the selected AI model.
+After that, it can be used offline.